 Finally, the matching of ITC would be done only after both the supplier and recipient file their monthly returns.
 This monthly return is filed in Form GSTR-3.

 What to Expect for Invoices in the New GST System

 Major changes to the existing system are planned in response to feedback from business owners.
-Even in spite of technology support and simplified taxation, small businesses still find it cumbersome to work their way through the invoicing process.
+In spite of technology support and simplified taxation, small businesses still find it cumbersome to work their way through the invoicing process.
 This transition will take about 1-1.5 years.
 The new GST system will not expect buyers to upload invoices.
-Further, invoicing is projected to the significantly less complex.
+Further, invoicing is projected to be significantly less complex.

 - Invoice matching is no longer required.